AndersenLab/cegwas2-nf/README.md

 | ECA640 | 34.065378 | 12.32 |
 | ... | ... | ... | 124.33 |
 | ECA250 | 34.096 | 23.1 |

+* `--annotation` - Users can choose between "snpeff" annotation or "bcsq" annotation.
+Currently, annotation is only set up with the 20210121 release.

 * `nextflow main.nf --help` - will display the help message